websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 ## Deploying DXP

-1. If this is manual installation on a clean Tomcat server, delete the contents of the `$CATALINA_BASE/webapps/ROOT` folder.
-This removes the default Tomcat home page.
-1. Extract the DXP `.war` file contents to `$CATALINA_BASE/webapps/ROOT`.
-1. Start Tomcat by navigating to `$CATALINA_HOME/bin` and executing `./startup.sh`.
+Start Tomcat by navigating to `$CATALINA_HOME/bin` and executing `./startup.sh`.
 Alternatively, execute `./catalina.sh run` to tail DXP's log file.
 The log audits startup activities and is useful for debugging deployment.

+If you have a Liferay DXP Enterprise subscription, DXP requests your activation key.
+See [Activating Liferay DXP](../../setting-up-liferay/activating-liferay-dxp.md) for more information.

 Congratulations!
 You're running DXP on Tomcat.